apache/druid/docs/ingestion/data-model.md

 ## Metrics

 Metrics are columns that Druid stores in an aggregated form.
 Metrics are most useful when you enable [rollup](rollup.md).
-If you Specify a metric, you can apply an aggregation function to each row during ingestion.
+If you specify a metric, you can apply an aggregation function to each row during ingestion.
 This has the following benefits:

 - With [rollup](rollup.md) enabled, Druid collapses multiple rows into one row even while retaining summary information.
 For example, the [rollup tutorial](../tutorials/tutorial-rollup.md) demonstrates using rollup to collapse netflow data to a single row per `(minute, srcIP, dstIP)` tuple, while retaining aggregate information about total packet and byte counts.